ecadlabs/taquito/docs/smartcontracts.md

 ## Taquito's Smart Contract Abstraction

 Taquito assists developers by reading the Michelson code for a given contract from the blockchain.
-Based on the retrieved Michelson code, Taquito generates a `contract` javascript object with methods and storage that correspond to the contacts Michelson entrypoints, storage definitions and values.
+Based on the retrieved Michelson code, Taquito generates a `contract` javascript object with methods and storage that correspond to the contract's Michelson entrypoints, storage definitions and values.

 ## The Counter Contract